Complaints, and Health-and-Safety concerns:

 The Airport has a 'good neighbour' policy, and wishes to resolve any problems as soon as possible.
-All aircraft operators using the facility are required to operate in accordance with the aviation regulations and use noise abatement procedures whenever it is safe to do so.
+All aircraft operators using the facility are required to operate in accordance with the Aviation and Health-and-Safety regulations, and use noise abatement procedures whenever it is safe to do so.

 For example, if you think an aircraft has flown illegally low over your house, please do not just complain to the local council a few days later...
 The Council does not have responsibility for aircraft operations, and their complaints process will necessarily delay the investigation to the point that it will be difficult to identify the aircraft and pilot involved.
 Instead fill in the complaints form and send to the Airport immediately so that problem can be investigated and resolved.
 If necessary the Airport will contact the appropriate authorities.

 All formal complaints and concerns are taken seriously.
 The Airport Management will acknowledge receipt of the complaint, and will carry out a preliminary investigation to gather more information.
 Every formal complaint is then submitted to the independent Airport Safety Committee for consideration.
 The committee will then carry out any further investigation and interview any pilots / operators / the complainant / Airport management, as they consider necessary.
 The committee may make a recommendation for action to be taken.
 To date the recommendations of the Safety Committee have always been adopted in full as Airport operational policy.